gagan1510/greendeck-proxygrabber/README.md

 ##### Args

 * update_time = Time after which proxies will be updated (in seconds)
-* pool_limit = Limit after which insertion will change to updation
+* pool_limit = Limit after which insertion will change to updating
 * update_count = Number of proxies to request grabber at a time
 * database_name = Mongo Database name to store proxies in
 * collection_name_http = Collection name to store http proxies in